wso2/docs-open-banking/en/docs/advanced/application-access-token.md

-API consumers need to obtain an application token and a user access token before invoking an API.

-###Application Access Token:
-API consumers obtain an application access token for the application that they registered before requesting authorization.
+Before requesting authorization, API consumers obtain an application access token for the application that they registered.
-Authorization request contains the application access token for which, the bank customers need to allow accessing their financial information.

 1. Once you register the application, generate an application access token using the following command:
 ```